The Veterans Office – Student Services Center:

 Other Required Documentation

-If you are a CH 31 Voc Rehab student, you must also present a copy of your final class schedule to the Veterans Affairs Office for certification purposes.
+If you are a CH 31 Voc Rehab student, you must also present a copy of your 1905 and supporting documents to the Veterans Affairs Office for certification purposes.

 Undergraduate and Post-Baccalaureate Students